comeaujoseph/crypto-tracker/README.md

 ### Redis

-Redis will be used to distributing tasks the Celery worker nodes and as caching solution for the API.
-AWS ElasticCache (managed redis solution) and support cluster mode, backups, and restores.
+Redis will be used for distributing tasks to the Celery workers and API caching.
+AWS ElasticCache (managed redis solution) supports cluster mode, backups, and restores.
 Redis clustering will provide scalability via: auto-scaling, sharding, and replication.

 ### Celery

-Any scalable application must support non-blocking IO calls, so that long-running operations don't slow down our API.
 Celery will allow use to process task asynchronously and distributed.
-We can scale the number of celery works based on the number of tasks in the queue, which will all us to track more metrics
+Celery workers can be scaled based on the number of tasks in the queue and independently of API.

 ### Dashboard

-The dashboard written in React.js and hosted on a CDN.
+The dashboard will be written in React.js and hosted on a CDN.

 ### Monitoring / Alerting / Tracing